sandeshjangam/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= 1.23.5 =
+* Fix: Fix: Table of Contents - Headings not displayed properly when multiple blocks on same page.

 = 1.23.4 =
 * Fix: Advanced column - Shape Divider issue when using with the Astra Custom Layout.
 * Fix: Assets Generation on Archive Pages not working for all Posts on frontend.